 Without putting to fine a point on things, Captivate basically has everything.
-And there’s no extra to pay for the full featured version.
+And there’s no extra to pay for the full-featured version.
 The pricing tiers only vary by download caps.

 Let’s go through the checklist.
 Crowdfunding?
 Check.
 Free website?
 Check.
 Branded podcast player?
 Check.
 On top of this though, there are a few areas where Captivate really excels.

-On the subject of the podcast player itself – one thing I particularly like is the option to add customisable calls to action.
+On the subject of the podcast player itself – one thing I particularly like is the option to add customizable calls to action.
 These can be used for the likes of email sign-ups or you could get creative and up-sell products.

 The analytics suite has a pretty unique selling point too.
-That is, the whole Captivate dashboard is totally mobile friendly, so you can check up on your latest episode’s performance from the train or the beach if you want.
+That is, the whole Captivate dashboard is totally mobile-friendly, so you can check up on your latest episode’s performance from the train or the beach if you want.

 You also get multiple accounts and unlimited uploads right across the pricing structure.
-As such, this is a terrific option if you know you’re serious about podcasting from the get go.
+As such, this is a terrific option if you know you’re serious about podcasting from the get-go.

 While Captivate is certainly a little pricier than some of the alternatives, there’s plenty on offer to justify this.
 Of the more advanced podcast hosting platforms it certainly stands out all the same.